sverrirs/jekyll-paginate-v2/README.md

 Reach me at the [project issues](https://github.com/sverrirs/jekyll-paginate-v2/issues) section or via email at [jekyll@sverrirs.com](mailto:jekyll@sverrirs.com), you can also get in touch on the project's [Gitter chat room](https://gitter.im/jekyll-paginate-v2/Lobby).

-> The code was based on the original design of [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) and features were sourced from discussions such as [#27](https://github.com/jekyll/jekyll-paginate/issues/27) (thanks [Günter Kits](https://github.com/gynter)).

 * [Installation](#installation)
 * [Example Sites](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples)
 * [Pagination Generator](#pagination-generator)